Fiercely/pushbullet.py/readme.rst

 .. code:: python

     device = pb.devices[0]

     threads = pb.get_sms_threads(device)

     thread_one = threads[0]

 Thread is a SMS conversation with a particular peer, identified by a thread id , that you are able to retrieve from get_sms_threads(device), this returns an array of all SMS saved in Pushbullet for given peer (thread_identification)
 .. code:: python

     device = pb.devices[0]

     sms_peer = pb.get_sms_thread(device, thread_one['id'])

-    """
-    each SMS contains the following keys 'timestamp', 'id'(identification of sms), 'body' (sms content), 'direction' (if its incoming msg, or outgoing), 'type'(sms)
+Each SMS contains the following keys 'timestamp', 'id'(identification of sms), 'body' (sms content), 'direction' (if its incoming msg, or outgoing), 'type'(sms)
-    """

 Error checking